drseb/drseb.github.io/pages/projects.md

 ---
 layout: page
 show_meta: false
-title: "Getting Started"
+title: "Overview Projects"
-subheadline: "Overview of my projects"
 teaser: "This is a small summary of projects I have worked or I am working on."
 header:
    image_fullwidth: "header_homepage_13.jpg"
-permalink: "/getting-started/"
+permalink: "/projects/"
 ---

 I have been working a lot with ontologies, starting from obo-formatted ontologies such as Gene Ontology and Human Phenotype Ontology.
 These and other ontologies have then